davidclough/node/_documents/javascript-guide/javascript-guide.md

 Also see the [Defining an Object Template via a Constructor Function](#language-objects-constructors) section further up.

 #### instanceof
-Returns a boolean indicating whether an object has in its prototype chain the prototype property of a constructor.
+Returns a boolean indicating whether an object has in its prototype chain the prototype property of a constructor:

+    object instanceof constructor

+Example:

+    var myArray = [1, 2];
+    console.log(myArray instanceof Array);	   // true
+    console.log(myArray instanceof Object);	   // true
+    console.log(myArray instanceof Function);	 // false

 Also see the [Defining an Object Template via a Constructor Function](#language-objects-constructors) and [Example Inheritance Tree](#language-objects-example-inheritance) sections further up.

 [MDN - instanceof](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) provides full documentation.

 #### new
-> NOTE: this keyword is probably better explained in the [Creating Objects via Constructors](#language-objects-creating-via-constructors) section further up.
+> NOTE: This keyword is probably better explained in the [Creating Objects via Constructors](#language-objects-creating-via-constructors) section further up.

 As previously explained, in JavaScript, does not magically created a new instance of an object.
 In realty, it is an operator that, when placed before a call to a function: